Search for dijet resonances with data scouting in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal and background modeling

 The high statistical precision of the dijet mass spectra made it difficult to get proper fits to the complete Run-2 data sample, or even the individual data-taking years, and to achieve smooth, continuous $\Delta$NLL curves.
 Parametric background functions could properly describe the spectra only when extra free parameters were introduced, yet these additional free parameters created correlations with the signal shapes and generated discontinuous $\Delta$NLL curves.
 To alleviate this problem, hence ensuring high goodness-of-fit and consistent behavior across the fitted parameter space, we simultaneously analyzed multiple data samples, each sample with fewer events but the same total events for all samples combined.
 These samples were the pre-existing ``eras" of each year (2016, 2017, 2018) corresponding to different data-taking periods with slightly different running conditions: there were six periods in 2016, four in 2017, and four in 2018.
 The dijet spectra in these fourteen periods were then fit simultaneously to both the signal and background hypotheses, each yielding individually good fits and producing consistent and well-behaved $\Delta$NLL curves.

 Figure~\ref{fig:FullDatasetFitResultsCalibrated} shows the djiet mass spectra from each year, 2016, 2017, 2018, and the sum of all three years (Run-2), along with their background-only fits.
+The binning of the spectra is based on variable-width bins that increase with \mjj and are chosen to be roughly comparable to the dijet mass resolution over the full mass range.
 The background curves shown are the integrated luminosity weighted sum of the relevant background-only fits from the fourteen data-taking periods within the three years.
 Also shown are the pulls, defined as the difference between the data and the fitted parameterization, divided by the statistical uncertainty of the data.
 The dijet mass spectra are well modeled by the background fits, as evidenced by the fit probability and the pulls, and there is no significant evidence for resonant particle production.